-There are just so many variables, and you’d never know which option is best unless you ran with both for months and months – which usually isn’t worth it (depends on the type of business, but I generally recommend being laser-focused on just 1 offering to get started once you’ve tested a few).
+There are just so many variables, and you’d never know which option is best unless you ran with both for months and months – which usually isn’t worth it (depends on the type of small business, but I generally recommend being laser-focused on just 1 offering to get started once you’ve tested a few).

 It means we have a very unpredictable, fun job 😀

 Sure, it can be scary at times, especially knowing there is no “right” answer, but it’s the ambiguity that makes it so fun (in my humble opinion).
 Check out the vlog where I discussed this thought in more detail: